 An update to the BCHydro ground-motion model for subduction earthquakes has been developed using the 2018 PEER NGA-SUB dataset.
-The full NGA-SUB database includes over 70,000 recordings from 1880 earthquakes.
-A subset of 8144 recordings from 181 earthquake is used in this study.
-The update modifies the BCHydro model to include regional terms for the $V{S30}$ scaling, large distance (linear R) scaling, and constant terms, which is consistent with the regionalization approach used in the NGA-West2 ground-motion models.
+The selected subset includes over 70,000 recordings from 1880 earthquakes.
+The update modifies the BCHydro model to include regional terms for the V{S30} scaling, large distance (linear R) scaling, and constant terms, which is consistent with the regionalization approach used in the NGA-W2 ground-motion models.
 A total of six regions were considered: Cascadia, Central America, Japan, New Zealand, South America, and Taiwan.
-Regionindependent terms are used for the small-magnitude scaling, geometrical spreading, depth to top of rupture (ZTOR) scaling, and intraslab/interface scaling.
-The break in the magnitude scaling at large magnitudes for intraslab earthquakes is based on thickness of the intraslab and is subductionzone dependent.
+Regionindependent terms are used for the small-magnitude scaling, geometrical spreading, depth to top of rupture (Z{TOR}) scaling, and slab/interface scaling.
+The break in the magnitude scaling at large magnitudes for slab earthquakes is based on thickness of the slab and is subduction-zone dependent.
 The magnitude scaling for large magnitudes is constrained based on finite-fault simulations as given in the 2016 BCHydro model.
 Nonlinear site response is also constrained to be the same as the 2016 BCHydro model.
 The sparse ground-motion data from Cascadia show a factor of 2-3 lower ground motions than for other regions.
-Without a sound physical basis for this large reduction, the Cascadia model is adjusted to be consistent with the average from all regions for the center range of the data: $\mathbf{M} = 6.5$ , R = 100 km, $V{S30} = 400$ m/sec.
-Epistemic uncertainty is included using the scaled backbone approach, with high and low models based on the differences in the average ground motions for the different regions.
-The lwer range of the epistemic uncertainty does not encompass the full range of the very low short-period ground motions in Cascadia.
-For the Cascadia region, the ground-motion model is considered applicable to distance up to 800 km, magnitudes of 5.0 to 9.5, and periods from 0 to 10 sec.
-The intended use of this update is to provide an improved ground-motion model for consideration for use in the development of 2020 U.S. national uniform-hazard maps.
-It is not intended to be used for other regions around the world.
-This updated ground-motion model will be superseded by the suite of NGA-SUB ground-motion models when they are completed.
+Without a sound physical basis for this large reduction, the Cascadia model is adjusted to be consistent with the average from all regions for the center range of the data: $\mathbf{M} = 6.5$, R = 100 km, $V{S30} = 400$ m/sec.
+Epistemic uncertainty is included using the scaled backbone approach, with high and low models based on the range of average ground motions for the different regions.
+For the Cascadia region, the ground-motion model is considered applicable to distance up to 1000 km, magnitudes of 5.0 to 9.5, and periods from 0 to 10 sec.
+The intended use of this update is to provide an improved ground-motion model for consideration for use in the development of updated U.S. national hazard maps.
+This update ground-motion model will be superseded by the NGA-SUB ground-motion model when they are completed.